jimhigson/oboe.js/writing/main/5_Implementation.md

 in this case meant splitting into many co-operating parts each with an easily specified remit.

-Although there is limited encapsulation to follow an OO-style arrangement, data is hidden.
-Outside of Oboe, only a restricted public API is exposed.
-Not only are the internals inaccessible, they are unaddressable.
-With no references attached to any external data structures, most data exists only as captured within closures.

-Internally, communication between components is facilitated by an event bus which is local to to Oboe instance, with most components interacting solely by picking up events, processing them and publishing further events in response.
+Internally, communication between components is facilitated by an event bus which is local to to Oboe instance.
+Most components interact solely by picking up events, processing them and publishing further events in response.
 Essentially, Oboe's architecture resembles a fairly linear pipeline visiting a series of units, starting with http data and sometimes ending with callbacks being notified.
 This use of an event bus is a variation on the Observer pattern which removes the need for each unit to obtain a reference to the previous one so that it may observe